Stoner19/aurad-utils/README.md

 ```

 ## Having issues?
-If you found a bug you can [write an issue on GitHub](https://github.com/stoner19/aurad-utils/issues) or contact me on Discord if you need help installing or using this repo: *Bobface#9040*.
+If you found a bug you can [write an issue on GitHub](https://github.com/stoner19/aurad-utils/issues)

+# A HUGE THANK YOU TO BOBFACE FOR CREATING THIS SCRIPT ORIGINALLY!